alexej-schelle/HandbookOfDataScience/README.md

 # The Electronic Handbook Of Data Science

-The Handbook of Data Science is an electronic handbook that reports knowledge, news, and trends in Data Science in support of specific (differently fine-tuned) Natural Language Processing Models (NLP) engaging experts and a general readership to maintain an understanding of Modern Calculus and Data Science techniques.
+<a href="https://medium.com/the-electronic-handbook-of-data-science"> The Handbook of Data Science </a> is an electronic handbook that reports knowledge, news and trends in Data Science in support of specific (differently fine-tuned) Natural Language Processing Models (NLP) engaging experts and a general readership to maintain an understanding of Modern Calculus and Data Science techniques.

 It is divided into Algorithms, Data Structures and ML, and Programming Languages and Software, for which open-source software is provided here.